MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/UnitGroup.md

 ### <a href=#statecode name="statecode">statecode</a>

-Status of the Unit Group
+Status of the Unit Group.

 First included in: SustainabilityWater/UnitGroup (this entity)

 #### Properties